Savoiardi Biscuits (Homemade Lady Fingers)

 The batter for these little cookies is super simple.
 It’s actually the same batter as a Pan di Spagna (Italian Biscuit Sponge).
 I’ve seen various recipes actually use the exact same batter for both the cake version and the cookie version but that will result in a much more spongy cookie, similar to the sponge cake.

 I can’t remember where I learned that a traditional Lady Finger should have double the flour as a Pan di Spagna so that’s what I did and I never looked back because they were perfect.
 I got exactly what I was looking for.
 The cookies are light and airy but crisp on the outside.
-I definitely recommend this version with the increased flour because it helps them hold their shape better so they’re not quite as flat as I’ve seen some other homemade versions turn out.
+I definitely recommend this version with the increased flour because it helps them hold their shape better so they’re not quite as flat as they would be with less flour.

 For more classic base recipes, make sure to check out my baking basics page.